-- E.1 Prior to issuance of any certificate of occupancy for any structure in the Project, the Applicant shall: - a.
-Submit engineer's interim certification of compliance with utilities plan and profiles for such Phase (as applicable) to the Director of Inspectional Services. - b.
-Provide a letter to the Board, signed by the Applicant's civil engineer, certifying that the structure and supporting infrastructure has been constructed in compliance with the Final Plans in all material respects.
+- E.1 Prior to issuance of a certificate of occupancy for any structure in the Project, the Applicant shall: - a.
+Submit engineer's interim certification of compliance with utilities plan and profiles for such Phase (as applicable) to the Building Commissioner.